perlindgren/syncrim/README.md

   - Models are used to handle events in the system (business logic).
 The top level model has access to the global simulation state.

-  - Views are used for graphical representation, with immutable access to global state (through `Lens` abstraction).
+  - Views are used for graphical representation, with immutable access to global state (through Vizia `Lens` abstraction).

 - Flat hierarchy (no sub-components, at least for now).
 However the graphical representation may contain sub-views.